Dedicated Louisville Medication Error Attorney Ready To Help You

 Incorrect medications are given to tens of thousands of patients every year.
 These errors can result in serious complications, including death.
 It is imperative that the history of each patient is thoroughly examined and questioned before a new drug is administered or prescribed, and that the chosen drugs are chosen and administered carefully.
 If not, the patient could suffer from kidney or liver damage, or the heart and lungs could be severely affected.
 Overdoses could also lead to coma and death.

 If you or a loved one have been injured by any kind of medication error, you need to know your legal options.
-Contact Gladstein Law Firm today to get your questions answered and to find out if you have a possible Kentucky medical malpractice claim: (800) 991-0474.
+Contact our Louisville medication error lawyer at Gladstein Law Firm, PLLC today to get your questions answered and to find out if you have a possible medication error claim: (800) 991-0474.

 Common Examples of Medication Errors in Kentucky